Is There a Dimmer Outlook Ahead for Frontline Ltd. (FRO)?

 Sponsored

-The average price from analysts is $7.60, which is $3.7 above the current price.
-FRO currently public float of 97.31M and currently shorts hold a 5.64% ratio of that float.
-Today, the average trading volume of FRO was 1.93M shares.
+FRO currently public float of 97.31M and currently shorts hold a 6.91% ratio of that float.
+Today, the average trading volume of FRO was 1.94M shares.

 FRO’s Market Performance